sunilbhara/Hacktoberfest2020/README.md

 ### The first 70,000 participants who successfully complete the challenge will be eligible to receive a prize.
 (Do it soon, let's start! ;) )

 ### This is a beginner-friendly repo to help you in open-source contributions.
 Made specifically for HACKTOBERFEST 2020!
-O_o

 ### Please check first if your code is already present in this repo, if it's already there then don't add that!